sudimuk2017/sudimuk2017/README.md

 ### Finally

 - 👯 I’m looking to collaborate on Open-source Projects.
-- 💬 Ask me about Data Science, I will be happy to reply if i know the answer.
+- 💬 Ask me about Data Science, I will be happy to reply if I know the answer.

 # If you like any of my repositories, you can give me a star ⭐.